Skip to main content

 Extensive Digital Media

-PIM systems are primarily built to centrally store and manage product data.
-This does not always include content such as digital media – especially if these are larger files such as longer texts, product videos or other larger assets.
-The distribution of this digital content to the right channels and in the right ways is usually a bit more difficult than, for example, overshooting product specifications, prices, and stocks.
+PIM systems are primarily built to store and manage product data centrally.
+This does not always include content such as digital media – especially if these are larger files such as longer texts, product videos or other more significant assets.
+The distribution of this digital content to the proper channels and in the right ways is usually a bit more complex than, for example, overshooting product specifications, prices, and stocks.

 Limited E-Commerce Analyzes

-A PIM system is not the most ideal system for analyzing sales figures and marketing performance at the product level.
-Also, the systems are normally not so smart that advice can be made for changes in any product data.
+A PIM system is not ideal for analyzing sales figures and marketing performance at the product level.
+Also, the systems are usually not so intelligent that advice can be made for changes in any product data.

 PIM Versus Other Solutions

-A PIM system is a nice addition to your current e-commerce tech stack.
+A PIM system is an excellent addition to your current e-commerce tech stack.
 However, the term is often confused with other solutions and systems.
-It is important to know that in principle a PIM can never be replaced by other systems, as is the case with many e-commerce solutions and modules.
+It is essential to know that, in principle, a PIM can never be replaced by other systems, as with many e-commerce solutions and modules.

-Time to put the most important equations on paper.
+Time to put the essential equations on paper.

 PIM Versus ERP